mickyginger/react-local-mongoose/readme.md

 #### Arguments

-- **data** _(Object|Array)_: An object containing the data to stored, or an array containing objects to be stored.
+- **data** _(Object|Array)_: An object containing the data to be stored, or an array containing objects to be stored.
 Data will be validated before saving to localStorage.

 #### Return value